NORDUnet/opennsa/docs/config.md

               Defaults to /var/log/opennsa.log

 nrmmap      : Path to port/topology NRM description file

+peers       : URLs to NSAs to peer with control-plane wise.
+              Seperate multiple entries with newline.

 policies    : What policies are required.
 Currently requiretrace and
               requireuser are the possible options.
 These require a connection